 How debt consolidation works

-The idea is that you use a debt consolidation loan to pay off your existing debts, meaning you only owe money to the consolidation loan provider.
-This would mean you no longer have to make multiple payments each month, which could help you save on things such as interest and late fees, as well as carving out a route to becoming debt-free.
+You use a debt consolidation loan to pay off your existing debts, meaning you only owe money to the consolidation loan provider.
+This means you wouldn’t have to make multiple payments each month, which could help you save on things such as interest and late fees.
+It’s a debt repayment strategy that helps you carve out a route to becoming debt-free.

 Key considerations to make before taking on a debt consolidation loan include: